-Wagland was an exceptional pastoral care teacher and was exemplary in providing sincere care and guidance to all.
+PHOTO: SUPPLIED chance to experience success.
+Learning was his great passion and he will be remembered as a man of great charm.
+Mr Wagland was an exceptional pastoral care teacher and was exemplary in providing sincere care and guidance to all.
 While at Merici, Mr Wagland was, for a time, the assistant coordinator of global studies.
 He helped to establish the writers' group, coach the College hockey team, the chess club and the quidditch team!
-He embraced the school spirit every occasion and on impressed all with his theatrics at events.
+He embraced the school spirit on every occasion and impressed all with his theatrics at events.
 Outside of school he was active in St Gregory's Parish where he gave generously of his time and talents.
 He passionately organised the Merici contingent at the Queanbeyan ANZAC Day march each year.
 Mr Wagland was an author and had works published in anthologies and magazines.
 He had a passion for sport, particularly cricket and AFL (Collingwood).
 He leaves behind his wife Christine and three outstanding sons, David, James and Nicholas.
 Merici will indeed miss Mr Wagland as part of our community.

 Eternal rest grant unto him, O Lord, and let perpetual light shine upon him.
 May his soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
-Amen.

-Loretta Wholley is princi-
+Amen. \ Loretta Wholley is principal of Merici College.